telerik/maui-docs/controls/collectionview/grouping/header.md

 ## Customizing the Group Header

-If the default look how the group header is presented do not match your use case, you can define custom templates by setting the `GroupHeaderTemplate` property.
+You can change the default look of the group header so that it matches your use case and style.
+To achieve this, define custom templates by setting the `GroupHeaderTemplate` property.

-## Example with GroupHeaderTemplate
+The following example demonstrates how to customize the group header by using the `GroupHeaderTemplate`.

 **1.** Define the following business object:

 <snippet id='collectionview-datamodel' />